BlazeSoftware/wetherby-healing/content/site/reiki-attunement.md

 ---
 title: Reiki Attunement
 description: Reiki is not 'taught' as such.
 Instead, the person who would like to perform Reiki is given an attunement, which can only be given by a Reiki Master.
 featuredImage: /img/event-four.jpg
 ---
 A Reiki attunement is a process of empowerment that opens the chakras needed for working as a Reiki healer.
 It connects you to the unlimited source of Reiki energy and, for a time after the attunement, changes will be made by the energy, which opens your system — enabling you to channel Reiki.
 These changes take place metaphysically in the chakras and the aura as well as the physical body.
 An emotional as well as toxic release can take place as part of this clearing process.

 Prior to your attunement you will be given a checklist, which should be completed 3 to 5 days beforehand.

 ## Reiki 1 or Reiki 1st Degree

-For Reiki 1, four attunements are performed, wheras each remaining level requires one only.
+For Reiki 1, four attunements are performed, whereas each remaining level requires one only.

 The process takes a couple of minutes, but once all four attunements have been received Reiki will be with you for life.
 Should you ignore it or decide not to use it, but in years to come decide to take this up again, then it will still be with you.
 In other words, you can tap into it at any time.